Miranda July: Nest of Tens

+In October 2000, July released Nest of Tens.
+The 27-minute video juxtaposes four unrelated scenarios in which "seemingly everyday people go about acting completely normal while demonstrating distinct abnormality."
+July wrote and directed the film with Polly Bilchuk in the starring role.
+Nest of Tens has been placed in the permanent online collection of the Metropolitan Museum of Art.
+Nest of Tens won the International Short Film Festival Oberhausen's main prize in 2001 and the Cinematexas International Short Film Festival's Gecko Award in 2000.

 Me and You and Everyone We Know

-Filmmaker rated her number one in their "25 New Faces of Indie Film" in 2004.
-After winning a slot in a Sundance workshop, she developed her first feature-length film, Me and You and Everyone We Know, which opened in 2005.
+Filmmaker rated July number one in their "25 New Faces of Indie Film" in 2004.
+After winning a slot in a Sundance workshop, she developed her first feature-length film, Me and You and Everyone We Know, which premiered in 2005.

-The film won the Caméra d'Or prize at the 2005 Cannes Film Festival as well as the Special Jury Prize at the Sundance Film Festival, Best First Feature at the Philadelphia Film Festival, Feature Audience Award for Best Narrative Feature at the San Francisco International Film Festival, and the Audience Award for Best Narrative Feature at the Los Angeles Film Festival.
+The film won the Caméra d'Or prize at the 2005 Cannes Film Festival as well as the Special Jury Prize at the Sundance Film Festival, Best First Feature at the Philadelphia Film Festival, Feature Audience Award for Best Narrative Feature at the San Francisco International Film Festival, and Audience Award for Best Narrative Feature at the Los Angeles Film Festival.

 The Future

-On May 16, 2007, July mentioned that she was working on a new film.
-This film was originally titled "Satisfaction" but was later renamed The Future, with July in a lead role.
+July's second film was originally titled "Satisfaction" but was later renamed The Future, with July in a lead role.
 The film premiered at the 2011 Sundance Film Festival and was nominated for a Golden Bear at the 61st Berlin International Film Festival.

 Kajillionaire

-In March 2018, it was announced July would write and direct a heist film, with Brad Pitt and Youree Henley producing the film, under their Plan B Entertainment and Annapurna Pictures banners, respectively.
+In March 2018, it was announced July would write and direct a heist film produced by Plan B Entertainment and Annapurna Pictures.
 That same month, Evan Rachel Wood, Richard Jenkins, Debra Winger and Gina Rodriguez joined the cast of the film.
 In June 2018, Mark Ivanir joined the cast of the film.
 Principal photography began in May 2018.
 Its theatrical release was on September 25, 2020.